johnny-quesada-developer/react-native-global-state-hooks/README.md

 }
 ```

-Now our stage 1, is just listening to the changes of the state, while stage 2 is just acting as an orchestrator, but stage 2 is not actively listening to state changes, so, actually is not gonna be re-render while stage 1 does.

-# Important notes:
-Are concern about performance? this library is for you, instead of handling huge complex stores with options like redux, or by passing the setState to a context Provider (because of the limitations that the context has)...
-If does, You should just use this library, we are using the more atomic and 'native' way that REACT gives to handle the state, and that is the hook **useState**...

-This utility is just including the implementation of the use state into a subscriber pattern, to enable you to create hooks that will be subscribed to specific store changes, does how we'll be creating a global state hook.

 ## Advantages:
 1. Using REACT's simplest and default way to deal with the state.
-2. Adding partial state designations (This is not on useState default functionality)
-3. Added availability to create actions and decoupled access to the states, no more connects, and dispatches, just call your actions as a normal service of whatever other libraries.
-4. This library is already taking care of avoiding re-renders if the new state does not have changes
-5. This library also is taking care of batching multiple stores updates by using **React unstable_batchedUpdates**; this is a problem that the **useState** have when you call multiple **setStates** into async flows as setTimeout
+2. This library also is taking care of batching multiple stores updates by using **React unstable_batchedUpdates**; this is a problem that the **useState** have when you call multiple **setStates** into async flows as setTimeout
-6. This tool also take care for you to avoid localStorage data to lose the data types that you stored.
+3. This tool also take care for you to avoid **async-storage*** data to lose the data types that you stored.
 For example when you are using datetimes

+## Advance Config
+[README]:./README.advance.md